fgcreplaymiyoka/fgc-replay-miyoka/docs/code_of_conduct.md

 We are **NOT** responsible for any damages or legal actions that may arise from your use of Miyoka.
 We cannot provide legal advice.
 Use Miyoka at your own risk.

-## About us
+## Street Fighter 6

-**SF6 Replay Miyoka** (Miyoka) is a community-driven platform dedicated to providing educational insights through replay footage from Street Fighter 6, captured from the Capcom Fighters Network (CFN).
-Watching replays can help you develop better strategies, but it’s often challenging to identify which replays are most beneficial for you.
-Miyoka’s key differentiator is its ability to let you scroll *vertically* through replays that showcase similar scenes across different players, enabling you to learn common or trending moves for a particular character.
+**FGC Replay Miyoka** (Miyoka) is a community-driven platform dedicated to providing educational insights through replay footage from Street Fighter 6, captured from the Capcom Fighters Network (CFN).

 **Please note that this service is NOT affiliated with Capcom Co., Ltd. (“Capcom”).
 It is a completely fan-created initiative.**